-We asked to give a piece of advice for aspiring youth of our country in their quest of entrepreneurship and here is what they said.
+We asked to give a piece of advice for aspiring youth of our country or social entrepreneurs in nepal in their quest of entrepreneurship and here is what they said.

 (Disclaimer: Listing is not in any order or rank and do not forget to check their full stories on our website)

 To upcycle, recycle or reuse old clothes, Pushpa Sthapit and Rajan Chakradhar are on a mission to reduce the waste created by clothes thrown away with their business, Revive.
 Inspired by her mom who made chair covers, pillow covers, and other DIYs out of old clothes, Pushpa Sthapit wished to work on reviving clothes to solve the wastage of valuable clothes and materials.

 Pushpa Sthapit expressed passionately, “Go ahead and do what you believe in, don’t let anyone else tell you otherwise.
 Do whatever you have to do to get there.
 If you have to rebel then be a rebel!”